esthermdev/esthermdev/README.md

 - **Mobile Development**: Crafting intuitive and responsive mobile applications using React Native.
 - **Web Development**: Developing dynamic and scalable web applications with modern frameworks and technologies like React.
 - **State Management**: Implementing efficient state management using Redux and other state management libraries.
-- **Data Storage**: Leveraging MongoDB / Firestore and other databases for reliable and secure data storage solutions.
+- **Data Storage**: Leveraging Firestore / Supabase and other databases for reliable and secure data storage solutions.

 ## My tech stack: